The Oratory School: History

-Real Tennis
+Real tennis

-The Oratory is one of four schools in the United Kingdom with a real tennis court (others being Radley, Canford, and Wellington College) and plays this sport, hosting championships and international tournaments.
-It was the first location in the United Kingdom to construct a Real Tennis court for 80 years, finishing the building in 1990.

-Over recent years the UK Professional Singles Tournament has been held at the court, and in April 2006 the World Championships were held there in which world no. 1 Robert Fahey (Australia) beat USA player Tim Chisholm.
-In January 2020 the World Championship Eliminator match took place between Camden Riviere and Old Oratorian, Nicky Howell.
-Camden Riviere went on to play the current Real World Tennis World Champion, Robert Fahey in the Final Eliminator in Boston in February 2020.
+The Oratory is one of four schools in the United Kingdom with a real tennis court (others being Radley, Canford, and Wellington College), and plays the sport, hosting championships and international tournaments.
+The UK Professional Singles Tournament has been held at the court, and in April 2006 the World Championships were held there.
+In January 2020 the World Championship Eliminator match took place between Camden Riviere and Old Oratorian, Nicky Howell..
+The Oratory School hosted the Ladies Real Tennis World Championship in 2023, in an event won by Claire Fahey.

-In September 2020, The Oratory School welcomed Claire Fahey, reigning Women's Real Tennis Champion as its Head of Racquets and Games Coach.
-Robert Fahey is Head Professional of The Oratory School Real Tennis Club (ORTC).
-Together Team Fahey represents the most successful partnership in history winning almost 100 open titles between them.